kamangir/blue-bracket/README.md

 # blue bracket

-## for machine vision on raspberry pi and jetson nano
+## for machine vision & ai on raspberry pi and jetson nano on the edge

 machine vision on the edge requires a motherboard, a camera, and a few other peripherals - environmental sensors, a UPS to provide power, and screens and other display units to communicate w/ the user, are also great to have.